-The analysis conducted for 2014 for the new Prudential Standard and Framework, indicates that the level of prudential probability of exceedance under the new Framework meets the 2% POE target.
-This represents a significant improvement on the level of prudential probability of exceedance during the previous NEM prudential regime.
-Furthermore, based on a comparative assessment of the available one year of data against similar periods under the previous MCL regime, our analysis suggests that this reduction in prudential probability of exceedance has been achieved in conjunction with a reduction in market participants' MCL requirements.
+The 2015 analysis of the new Prudential Standard and Framework indicates that the level of prudential POE under the Framework meets the 2% POE target in most regions.
+Only Tasmania had exceeded the 2% POE by 0.24%.
+This still represents a significant improvement on the level of prudential POE compared to the previous NEM prudential regime (4%).
+Further, based on a comparative assessment of 2015 data against similar periods under the previous MCL regime, our analysis suggests that this reduction in prudential POE has been achieved along with a reduction in market participants' MCL requirements.

-An assessment of PRAFs for 2014 indicates that average PRAF values for both load and generation falls below the 1.05 average loss factor applied under the previous NEM prudential regime.
-In aggregate, market participants appear to have benefited from the new PRAF methodology, with MCL requirements which are likely to be more reflective of the relative risk a participant poses to the market as compared to those under the previous regime.
+An assessment of PRAFs for 2015 indicates that average PRAF values for both load and generation fall below the 1.05 average loss factor applied under the previous NEM prudential regime.
+In aggregate, market participants appear to have benefited from the new PRAF methodology, with MCL requirements likely to better reflect the relative risk a participant poses to the market compared to the previous regime.
+The result of this PRAF assessment is consistent with the 2014 result.

-The results of AEMO's initial review suggest that the new Framework is performing as intended.
-AEMO does not suggest that authoritative conclusions about the Framework's effectiveness can be drawn from one year's observations, However, AEMO recommends no changes to the Credit Limit Procedures at this stage.
+The results of this second review suggest that the Framework is performing as intended.
+AEMO does not suggest that authoritative conclusions about the Framework's effectiveness can be drawn from two years' observations.
+However, AEMO recommends no change to the Credit Limit Procedures at this stage.
 We expect to be able to provide more conclusive confirmation of this as more data becomes available for analysis over the next few years.

-While these observations are a product of extensive modelling and assessment of the market data available since the inception of the new Framework, we note that additional analysis over the next few years will be required for AEMO be able to make definitive conclusions regarding its overall effectiveness.
+While these observations are a product of extensive modelling and assessment of market data available since the inception of the Framework, we note that additional analysis over the next few years will be required for AEMO be able to make definitive conclusions about its overall effectiveness.

-Annual reviews of the new Framework will continue, with the findings used to make any changes and/or improvements as deemed necessary.
+Annual reviews of the Framework will continue, with the findings used to make any changes and/or improvements as deemed necessary.